Petr Nedvěd: Playing career

-However, Nedvěd would find himself in another major contract dispute, and miss the entire 1997–98 season, instead spending most of the year toiling for lower-level teams in the Czech Republic.
-He remained unsigned at the start of the 1998–99 campaign, instead starting suiting up with the Las Vegas Thunder of the IHL.
-The situation would finally end two months into the season when he was dealt back to the New York Rangers in a deal involving Alexei Kovalev.
-The lengthy holdout would turn out to be a colossal blunder for Nedvěd, as he actually ended up with less money (once the millions of dollars he'd given up by missing a season were factored in) than had he accepted Pittsburgh's initial offer back in 1997, while at the same time he ended up missing an extended portion of the prime of his career and severely damaged his reputation around the league.
+Nedvěd missed the entire 1997–98 season due to another contract and spent most of the year with lower-level teams in the Czech Republic.
+He remained unsigned at the start of the 1998–99 campaign, instead suiting up with the Las Vegas Thunder of the IHL.
+The situation ended two months into the season when he was dealt back to the New York Rangers in a deal involving Alexei Kovalev.
+Nedvěd ended up with less money (once the millions of dollars he hadd given up by missing a season were factored in) than had he accepted Pittsburgh's initial offer back in 1997, while at the same time he ended up missing an extended portion of the prime of his career and severely damaged his reputation around the league.

-Nedvěd's second stint in New York would be more successful than the first, and the six seasons he would spend with the Rangers would represent the most stable portion of his career.
-Although the team would struggle and miss the playoffs every year through this stretch, Nedvěd would be a consistent offensive performer, leading the Rangers in scoring twice and finishing second on another occasion.
+Nedvěd's second stint in New York would be more successful than the first, and the six seasons he would spend with the Rangers represented the most stable portion of his career.
+Although the team missed the playoffs every year through this stretch, Nedvěd led the Rangers in scoring twice and finishing second on another occasion.
 In 2000–01, playing with Jan Hlaváč and Radek Dvořák – a trio dubbed the 'Czech Mates' – he had the second-best season of his career, finishing with 32 goals and 78 points.

-Suffering through a disappointing 2003–04 season, Nedvěd was dealt to the Edmonton Oilers at the trade deadline.
-Although Edmonton failed to make the playoffs, Nedvěd scored 15 points in 16 games as the team went on a late-season surge.
+After the 2003–04 season, Nedvěd was dealt to the Edmonton Oilers at the trade deadline.
+Although Edmonton failed to make the playoffs, Nedvěd scored 15 points in 16 games.

 Nedvěd signed with the Phoenix Coyotes in 2004 and spent the 2004–05 NHL lockout with HC Sparta Praha of the Czech Extraliga.
-Returning to NHL action in 2005–06 with the Coyotes, he struggled badly, scoring just two goals and 11 points in 25 games.
-He was dealt to the Philadelphia Flyers, where his play improved somewhat and he scored a further 14 points in 28 games, and returned to the NHL playoffs for the first time since 1997.
+Returning to NHL action in 2005–06 with the Coyotes, he scored just two goals and 11 points in 25 games.
+He was dealt to the Philadelphia Flyers, where he scored a further 14 points in 28 games and returned to the NHL playoffs for the first time since 1997.